Nickelodeon (Iberia): History

 On 1 September 2009, the Portuguese channel changed its source feed to Nickelodeon Spain.
 On 1 April 2010, Nickelodeon rebranded its graphical package with a new logo and new bumpers.
 On 22 November 2012, it changed its aspect ratio from 4:3 to 16:9.

-On 15 January 2015, an HD version of the Spanish feed of the channel was launched exclusively on satellite provider Canal+ (currently Movistar+) (available only in Spain).
+On 15 January 2015, an HD version of the Spanish feed of the channel was launched exclusively on satellite provider Canal+ (now Movistar Plus+).
+The Portuguese feed only received an HD version on 1 February 2024.